 Some runners need help to slow down.

 If you’re in the beginning stages of dealing with an injury, a coach can help you figure out what kind of specific professional you might need to see, such as a physical therapist, chiropractor, orthopedist, or nutritionist.
-If they see a pattern of re-injury, they may recommend you get blood work done to check vitamin D levels.
+If they see a pattern of re-injury, they may recommend you get blood work done.

 Don’t skimp on rest and recovery (for your body and your mind).

 And don’t forget to take care of your mental health while recovering from an injury.
 “You’ll make more progress with a positive mindset,” says Dorset.
-Many runners are prone to feeling like they are behind and harbor a desperation to ‘catch up,’ making it more likely that they’ll get re-injured.
+You might feel like you are behind and harbor a desperation to ‘catch up.’
+But that will only make it more likely that you’ll get re-injured.
 “It’s a vicious cycle,” she says.

 Be patient with the training process.
 Fitness is a result of quality and consistency over time.